LukeShortCloud/ansible_role_openstack_demo/README.md

 # TripleO Overcloud, Ansible Role

 An Ansible role to create demo resources on the Overcloud.
+These tasks are based on the example usage for setting up a [standalone TripleO containers](https://docs.openstack.org/tripleo-docs/latest/install/containers_deployment/standalone.html) lab environment.

 ## Requirements